Functions#

 def print_info(**kwargs):

-print(kwargs) # received as a dict
+print(kwargs) # kwargs is a dict

 for key, value in kwargs.items():